Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 Aligning the major axes of these similar shapes reveals their similarities (see figure below).
 These images are ready to be vectorized (say, starting from the point on the right side of an image's major axis and proceeding counterclockwise).
 The resulting vectors will have low RMSD because corresponding points on the shapes will be nearby.

 [![image-center](../assets/images/600px/three_similar_shapes_aligned.png){: .align-center width="300px"}](../assets/images/three_similar_shapes_aligned.png)
-Aligning the three images from the previous figure so that their major axes overlap allows us to see similarities between the shapes as well as build consistent shape vectors for them.
+Aligning the three images from the previous figure so that their major axes overlap allows us to see similarities between the shapes as well as build shape vectors for them having a consistent frame of reference.
 {: style="font-size: medium;"}

 **Note:** In practice, when we align shapes along their major axes, we need to consider the flip of each shape across its major axis as well.
 Handling this issue is beyond the scope of our work here but is discussed in the literature.[^Pincus2007]